ivarcode/schackmatt/README.md

 Should be on localhost:4200/

-#### To build out to `/dist`
+#### To build out to `dist/`

 `npm run build`

--   run `npm run build-watch` to build and then rebuild the project to the output folder when relevant files are modified
+-   Run `npm run build-watch` to build and then rebuild the project to the output folder when relevant files are modified
--   run `npm run build-prod` to build on a production machine (_Windows batch script_ that moves relevant web configuration files after normal build process)
+-   Run `npm run build-prod` to build on a production machine (_Windows batch script_ that moves relevant web configuration files after normal build process)

 #### To set the upstream (might exist by default)